 Reputation – Ask around.
 Nonprofits are a very connected group.
 They talk and work together regularly to better serve their programs and communities.
 Reach out to other nonprofits and ask who they are using.
 What do they like and dislike?
 Who would they recommend and why?

-Expertise – Who specializes in what you need?
+Specializations – Who specializes in what you need?
 A lawyer may be very well known and successful in their field, but they may not serve any nonprofit organizations or be familiar with the nonprofit experience your organization needs.
 Look for advisors who specialize in nonprofit organizations and the matters with which you need assistance.

 Willingness to serve – Is the advisor willing to coach and advise?
 A true advisor helps your organization grow.
 Are you getting the most out of the relationship?
 Advisors should not only want to complete the task at hand, but look for ways to improve and better serve the organization and their mission going forward.
 You want advisors who are looking into the future and not just analyzing the past.